Transforming the landscape

 More broadly, the Integrated Science Building will benefit our entire university by helping us recruit new scholars, pursue new funding opportunities, foster technology-based startups and enhance the visibility of KU nationally.

-The building is scheduled to open in July 2018.
+The building is scheduled to open in summer 2018.

 Cora Downs Residence Hall and South Dining Commons

 Cora Downs Hall, a 545-bed residence hall and dining facility will offer suite-style living for new and returning students.
 It will be located near the intersection of Naismith Drive and 19th Street, next to the existing Oliver Hall.

 This new facility addresses urgent housing needs for the university, which has now four straight years of overall enrollment growth.